Backlund Transformations for Darboux Integrable Differential Systems: Darboux Integrable Differential Systems

+\begin{proof} If $df \in \CalS(\hV)$, then, by the definition of the terminal derived Pfaffian system, $df \in \CalS(\hV^\infty)$, and the lemma follows from equation \EqRef{ZeroC}. \end{proof}

+The number of (functionally) independent Darboux invariants is therefore given by the sum of the ranks of the completely integrable systems $\hV^\infty$ and $\cV^\infty$.

 The next theorem greatly simplifies the task of verifying that a decomposable differential system is Darboux integrable.
-This simplification will be used in Section 5.1 to prove the first part of Theorem C.
+This simplification will be used in Section 5.1 to prove Theorem B.

-\begin{Theorem} \StTag{DPD} Let $\CalI$ be decomposable differential system with singular Pfaffian systems $\hV$ and $\cV$ and suppose that $(I^1)^\infty = (\hV \cap \cV)^\infty = \{\, 0\}$.
-If $\hV$ and $\cV$ satisfy conditions {\bf [i]} in the definition of a Darboux pair, then condition {\bf[ii]} is automatically satisfied and $\CalI$ is Darboux integrable. \end{Theorem}
+\begin{Theorem} \StTag{DPD} Let $\CalI$ be decomposable differential system with singular Pfaffian systems $\hV$ and $\cV$ and suppose that $(I^1)^\infty = (\hV \cap \cV)^\infty = 0$.
+If $\hV$ and $\cV$ satisfy conditions {\bf [i]} in the definition of a Darboux pair, then condition {\bf[ii]} is automatically satisfied and $\CalI$ is Darboux integrable. \end{Theorem} The proof of this theorem is given in Appendix C.

-\begin{Remark} \StTag{DCwithIC} The examples we shall study arise from partial differential equations and therefore come naturally with an independence $\omega^1\wedge \dots \wedge \omega^m \neq 0$.
-In these examples the associated differential systems are decomposable and there exists local co-frames
+The differential systems which we consider in our examples and applications arise from partial differential equations and are linear differential systems with independence condition (see \cite{bryant-chern-gardner-griffiths-goldschmidt:1991a}, Chapter IV and especially page 111).
+This leads to the following definition.